The name Hallsworthe belongs to the early history of Britain, it's origins lie with the Anglo-Saxons

 Until the dictionary, an invention of only the last few hundred

 years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hallsworthe include Aldworth, Aldworthy, Allworth, Allworthy, Alesworth, Alworth, Alworthy and many more.

 Early Notables of the Hallsworthe family (pre 1700)

-Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who...
-Another 74 words (5 lines of text) are included under the topic Early Hallsworthe Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who sat in the House of Commons from 1661 to 1679; Robert Aldworth...
+Another 62 words (4 lines of text) are included under the topic Early Hallsworthe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hallsworthe family to Ireland

 Some of the Hallsworthe family moved to Ireland